Issue #226, 5th November 2024

 And Finally…

-This is a free-to-subscribe newsletter.
-So, if you like my content, please subscribe to it by putting in your email ID here.
+This is a free newsletter.
+If you like my content, please subscribe by entering your email ID here.

 Three images of the week